Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 graphics driver and operating system bugs when the graphics card is used
 with high color/luminance precision display devices like the CRS Bits+ or
 Bits\# boxes, or the [VPixx](VPixx) Inc. [DataPixx](DataPixx) and [ViewPixx](ViewPixx) devices, and similar
 equipment.
-This is only supported on AMD/ATI graphics hardware.
+This is only supported on AMD/ATI graphics hardware and may not
+work anymore on latest AMD gpu's or macOS versions -- unknown.

 The driver only works with one single graphics card at a time.
 On a
 single-gpu system it will just work.
 On a [MacBookPro](MacBookPro) hybrid-graphics